 This exhibition is definitely worth seeing.
 If you can’t make it, there’s an extremely good website run by Basquiat’s Estate.
 The BBC has a video interview with three young black artists about his influence and an interview with one of his contemporaries and friends.

 The Barbican looks like a great place for a mental patient to loll around.
 If I were the type and had the money I’d go for a day and see an exhibition, a film and have a meal.
 Maybe next birthday.

 Note that the Basquiat exhibition is £12 for the unwaged.

-Photo of the gallery guide & a postcard from the Basquiat exhibition taken with my iPhone, September 2017.
+Photo of the gallery guide & a postcard from the Basquiat exhibition taken with my trusty iPhone 5s, September 2017.

-Photos taken around the Barbican with my iPhone, September 2017.
+Photos taken around the Barbican with my trusty iPhone 5s, September 2017.